hoiheart/vue-universal-modal/README.md

 `vue-universal-modal` plugin is based on the <a href="https://v3.vuejs.org/guide/teleport.html#teleport" target="_blank">teleport</a>.
 It is very light and simple, but it provides essential features for modal use in applications.
 (Such as Add & Remove, Visible & Hidden, Transition, Auto bind keyboard and mouse to close, Support SSR, A11Y...)
+Here is the <a href="https://hoiheart.github.io/vue-universal-modal/demo/index.html" target="_blank">Demo</a>

 ## Features